ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 of the mandatory fields Association type, Association ID and Association Source in the ASSOCIATION object uniquely identify the association group.
-If the optional TLVs - Global Association Source or Extended Association ID are included, then they MUST be included in combination with mandatory fields to uniquely identify the association group.
+If the optional TLVs - Global Association Source or Extended Association ID are included, then they are included in combination with mandatory fields to uniquely identify the association group.